deltachat/deltachat-pages/en/serverguide.md

 After this, you can go to "E-Mail > Configuration > Mailboxes" and create a first account.
 You can try it out with Delta Chat now.

-#### Optional: Add Additional DNS Entries
+#### Recommended: Add Additional DNS Entries

 In "E-Mail > Configuration > Domains", on the right next to your domain, you can see a blue "DNS" button.
-It provides further reccomendations for DNS entries which might help if you have problems getting your e-mails delivered to other servers.
+It provides further recommendations for DNS entries which might help if you have problems getting your e-mails delivered to other servers.

 ![Showing DNS settings in Mailcow](../assets/blog/mailcow-dns-settings.png)